nwilson512/nwilson512.github.io/sample-works/create-a-statamic-web-server-on-google-cloud-platform/create-a-google-cloud-platform-compute-engine-instance.md

 ---
 title: 'Create a Google Cloud Platform Compute Engine instance'
 type: task

+next-page:
+  url: /sample-works/create-a-statamic-web-server-on-google-cloud-platform/create-a-key-and-add-it-to-gcp
+  title: Create a key and add it to GCP
 ---

 GCP Compute Engines are virtual machines (VM) that run in the cloud.
 When you create a Compute Engine instance, it will be placed within logical and network groups associated with your project.